Basic needs

 provides us with new possibilities to meet needs beyond

-basic ones, while our ever-changing life style constantly
+basic ones, while our ever-changing life style

 creates new needs.